Doctor SpinThe PR BlogThe PR Agenda"Alternative Facts" is Newspeak

 Kellyanne Conway and her “alternative facts.”

 Anyone can utter a stupid phrase in public, especially under pressure from tough reporters.
-As PR professionals, shouldn’t we cut a fellow practitioner some slack?
+However, Conway was no stranger to controversial statements.

 After Trump’s inauguration, Conway was embroiled in a series of controversies: using the phrase “alternative facts” to describe fictitious and disproven attendance numbers for Trump’s inauguration; speaking multiple times of a “Bowling Green massacre” that never occurred; and claiming that Michael Flynn had the full confidence of the president hours before he was dismissed.
 Members of Congress from both parties called for an investigation of an apparent ethics violation after she publicly endorsed commercial products associated with the president’s daughter, Ivanka Trump.
 In June 2019, the US Office of Special Counsel recommended that Conway be fired for “unprecedented” multiple violations of the Hatch Act of 1939.“